fsfe/reuse-docs/spec.md

 ### Comment headers

-To implement this method, each Commentable File SHOULD contain comments at the top of the file (comment header) that declare that file's Copyright and Licensing Information.
+To implement this method, a Commentable File MUST declare the file's Copyright and Licensing Information in a comment header.
+The Information SHOULD be as close to the top of the top of the file as possible in a comment header.
+The Commentable File SHOULD use UTF-8 encoding.

-For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information MUST be in an adjacent UTF-8 encoded text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information MUST be in an adjacent text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+The adjacent file SHOULD use UTF-8 encoding.

 `.license` files MAY be used with Commentable Files, but it is still RECOMMENDED that comment headers be put inside Commentable Files.